 In this tutorial you will learn how to create a basic web application with FoalTS.
-The demo application is a simple to-do list with which the user can view, create and delete his or her tasks.
+The demo application is a simple to-do list with which users can view, create and delete their tasks.

 Node.js 8 or greater

 First you need to install globaly the Command Line Interface (CLI) of FoalTS.
 It will help you create a new project and generate files all along your development.